 The Folger Shakespeare Library: My Close Encounter with The First Folio

-The Folger Shakespeare Library and the First Folio
+The Folger Shakespeare Library: Visiting the First Folio

 Every time I visit Washington D. C. I make time to include a stroll through the Folger Shakespeare Library’s exhibit space.
 Home to the largest collection of First Folios in the world, the Folger fosters Shakespearean literacy and appreciation.